 The Center’s website provides reliable information and practical assistance to families and individuals with intellectual and development disabilities on areas such as person-centered planning, decision-making, housing options, financial planning, establishing daily activities and making social connections.

-For more information on the Community Living Program, contact Vicky Butts at firstname.lastname@example.org.
+For more information on the Community Services program, please contact Julie Gray, Individual and Family Support Coordinator, at firstname.lastname@example.org.